warrenli0/cse15l-lab-reports/index.md

 Hello.class  Hello.java  messages  README
 [user@sahara ~]$
 ```
 The output is all the subdirectories and files in the `lecture1` directory since the argument indicates that it should run the command in that directory.
-This is not an error.
+This is not an error. <br>

 3. With a path to a file as an argument:
 ```